karlhorky/blog/_posts/unblocking-students-one-papercut-at-a-time.md

   [Postgres.js](https://github.com/porsager/postgres)
-- secure-by-default and pit-of-success approaches to building safe and correct software, eg. enforcement and guidance through linting rules and expressive and strict API design
+- secure-by-default and pit-of-success approaches to building safe and correct software, eg. enforcement and guidance through linting rules and expressive, strict API design
 - patterns to reduce abstraction and indirection in code

 ## UpLeveled and Open Source